Digital transformation spells opportunity for developers

 Some IT pros see digital transformation as a top-down project and a possible job security threat.
 So, said Kendall, it’s important to convey developers’ their importance to the business and the opportunities coming from digitization.

-“Digital is about the business and IT together as one, regardless of the methodology, whether you’re using Agile, waterfall or [other] methodologies,” Kendall said.
+“Digital is about the business and IT together as one, regardless of the methodology, whether you’re doing Agile, waterfall or [other] methodologies,” Kendall said.
 “IT needs to be part of the business plan, not just the secondary budget.”

-Holistic teamwork is critical in digital transformation, because it is all about the end user, about the customer.
+Holistic, Agile teamwork is critical in digital transformation, because it is all about the end user, about the customer.
 “We need to get the developers out [front] more, because they offer a wealth of information,” said Kendall, a former programmer herself.
 Developers are the technology enablers who help businesses reach customers in ways that are usable and frictionless.

-Developers know more about the business than other stakeholders at the project table, Kendall said in our brief conversation after the session.
+Scrum and Agile developers know more about the business than other stakeholders at the project table, Kendall said in our brief conversation after the session.
 They have gathered customer requirements, studied user experience and user interface design and made sure that technologies don’t clash with governance and compliance issues.

 Making IT a fundamental player at the digital transformation project table is a huge cultural change.
 “IT has always been the one-off,” Kendall said.
 “The IT guys are on a lower floor.
 They don’t come out a lot.”